-- What does the parent understand about the safety and health needs of their tamaiti or rangatahi?
-How will they meet those needs and how will they protect their tamaiti or rangatahi from harm?
+- What does the parent understand about the safety and health needs of their tamaiti?
+How will they meet those needs and how will they protect their tamaiti from harm?

 - Are there other adults present in the home?
-What is their role with the whānau or family, parent and tamaiti or rangatahi?
+What is their role with the whānau or family, parent and tamaiti?
 Are they a protective factor?

-- If they are current substance users, how do they ensure this doesn't impact on the safety and wellbeing of te tamaiti or rangatahi?
+- If they are current substance users, how do they ensure this doesn't impact on the safety and wellbeing of te tamaiti?

 - What is the relationship between the parents like?
 Do they communicate respectfully with each other?
 Is one partner more dominant?
 Is there a clear power difference, such as age gap or financial power?

 - Where there was family violence, is violence still occurring?
 Is there a clear safety plan or protection order in place?
-Do the parents recognise the impact of family violence on te tamaiti or rangatahi?
+Do the parents recognise the impact of family violence on te tamaiti?